Skip to content Skip to footer

 1. Companies can measure, understand, and improve the environmental impacts of their products.

-2. When displayed, consumers are able to make more informed choices.
+2. When displayed, consumers can make more informed choices.

 The PEF methodology supports the objectives of the “European Green Deal” initiated by the European Commission, which aims to establish more sustainable growth.